 Many artists, more than often, draw images the same way, always.
 That is because they have developed a style, and it is the style they like the most.

 It is also the most productive way of drawing.
-You see if you always change your way of drawing with every piece.
+If you always change your way of drawing with every piece.
 It quickly becomes exhausting and even irritating to draw.

-What I noticed during the many years of finding my own anime art style was that it was crucial to kind of go through one style at a time.
+What I noticed during the many years of finding and developing my own anime art style was that it was crucial to kind of go through one style at a time.